Go to content

 }

-As you can see, the website filter is supposed to be unavailable for HEADER_BIDDING, RESERVATION and OTHER channels, so it is available only for AD_EXCHANGE channel.
+As you can see, the website filter is supposed to be unavailable for HEADERBIDDING, RESERVATION and OTHER channels, so it is available only for ADEXCHANGE channel.

 The last thing you can say about code is that it is permanent or static.
 So we have more requests from our client making these classes bigger and more complex.